TonyBUK/ScopeWaveformReader/readme.md

 ## Formats Handled So Far...

-- Agilent / Infiniium .wfm
+- Agilent / Infiniium (.wfm)
     -  Versions 6 - 11
-- CSV
+- CSV (.csv)
-- TekTronix ISF
+- TekTronix ISF (.isf)
-- TekTronix WFM
+- TekTronix WFM (.wfm)
     - Version 1 - 3
-- TekTronix LLWFM
+- TekTronix LLWFM (.wfm)

+Note: I'm pretty dubious as to how worthwhile CSV is going to be in the long run given this isn't a scope format, more a kind of export certain scopes can perform, and CSV parsing is relatively trivial anyway.
+As such, don't get too attached to it remaining here unless I can convince myself of the merits of it.

 ## Usage